Kristinh21/design-history/app/posts/design-resources/2020-10-16-journey-of-an-epic.md

 * [front end doc? discuss with Martin]

 Important!
-* prototype will never be used for development guidance
+* the prototype will never be used for development guidance
 * design & content will also sign off dev work (visual designs)

-## Refinement
+### Refinement
 Design will:
-* refine stories with the dev team run through design PDF’s
+* refine stories with the dev team
+* run through design PDF’s